 Robert "Bobbit" Suntay's work is featured regularly on websites and TV shows including World Without Walls on The Filipino Channel.
 His Bohol diving video was part of the award winning Philippine pavilion in Expo 2012, Yeosu, Korea.
 His film on octopus behavior was aired on CNN news television and on their website as an iReport "Editor's Pick."
-His video on Anilao diving, together with the photos of renowned underwater photographer, Jerome Kim, will be shown at the Asia Dive Expo (ADEX) in April 2014 in Singapore.
-And on Earth Day, 22 April 2014, the film "Philippine Marine Biodiversity," featuring some of Bobbit's footage, will be launched.
+His video on Anilao diving, together with the photos of renowned underwater photographer, Jerome Kim, was shown at the Asia Dive Expo (ADEX) in April 2014 in Singapore.
+And on Earth Day, 22 April 2014, the film "Philippine Marine Biodiversity," featuring Bobbit's footage, was launched.
 This video was made in partnership with the Philippine Department of Environment and Natural Resources, the Philippine Information Agency, and internationally acclaimed filmmaker, Brillante Mendoza.
 The film is part of Sen. Loren Legarda's longtime advocacy on environmental conservation.
 Sen. Legarda is the Chair of the Philippine Senate Committee on Environment and Natural resources.

 Bobbit has done video work for Balai Resort in Anilao, The Ananyana in Bohol, and the Pangulasian, Lagen, Miniloc and Apulit Island resorts of the El Nido group in Palawan.
 He has shot video on the Guimaras and Camiguin islands' reefs for their local government tourism projects.
 Bobbit contributes videos regularly in support of the dive tourism development projects of the Philippines Department of Tourism (DOT).
 Together with colleagues from the Network of Underwater Digital Imagers (NUDI), he recently engaged in documenting the coral restoration project, as well as other dive sites, in the province of Antique.

-When he is not underwater, Bobbit serves on various boards and advisory councils including: NUDI, the Worldwide Fund for Nature (WWF), and the Beacon Academy.
+When he is not underwater, Bobbit serves on various boards and advisory councils including: NUDI, the Worldwide Fund for Nature (WWF), the SEA Institute, and the Beacon Academy.
 He has also served on the boards of the Beacon School and the Principals' Center at Harvard University.
 He was formerly a research and teaching fellow at the Harvard Graduate School of Education's doctoral program, the high school principal of Xavier School in Manila, and an assistant professor and administrator at the Ateneo de Manila University.